admin-shell-io/id/aas/README.md

 Part 2 (Application Programming Interfaces) is available in the sub-namespace [API](./API/).

-[1] B. Boss, M. Hoffmeister, T. Deppe, F. Pethig, E. Barnstedt et al.
-['Details of the Asset Administration Shell Part 1, The exchange of information between partners in the value chain of Industrie 4.0'](), Version 1.0, Plattform Industrie 4.0, ZVEI, 2018
+[1] ['Details of the Asset Administration Shell Part 1, The exchange of information between partners in the value chain of Industrie 4.0'](), Version 1.0, Plattform Industrie 4.0, ZVEI, 2018

-[2] B. Boss, M. Hoffmeister, T. Deppe, F. Pethig, S. Bader, E. Barnstedt et al.
-['Details of the Asset Administration Shell Part 1, The exchange of information between partners in the value chain of Industrie 4.0'](), Version 2.0, Plattform Industrie 4.0, ZVEI, 2019
+[2] ['Details of the Asset Administration Shell Part 1, The exchange of information between partners in the value chain of Industrie 4.0'](), Version 2.0, Plattform Industrie 4.0, ZVEI, 2019

-[3] B. Boss, M. Hoffmeister, T. Deppe, F. Pethig, S. Bader, E. Barnstedt et al.
-'Details of the Asset Administration Shell Part 1, The exchange of information between partners in the value chain of Industrie 4.0', Version 2.0.1, Plattform Industrie 4.0, ZVEI, 2020
+[3] 'Details of the Asset Administration Shell Part 1, The exchange of information between partners in the value chain of Industrie 4.0', Version 2.0.1, Plattform Industrie 4.0, ZVEI, 2020

-[4] B. Boss, M. Hoffmeister, T. Deppe, F. Pethig, S. Bader, E. Barnstedt et al.
-['Details of the Asset Administration Shell Part 1, The exchange of information between partners in the value chain of Industrie 4.0'](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html), Version 3.0.RC01, Plattform Industrie 4.0, ZVEI, 2020
+[4] ['Details of the Asset Administration Shell Part 1, The exchange of information between partners in the value chain of Industrie 4.0'](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html), Version 3.0, Plattform Industrie 4.0, ZVEI, 2020